Review(updated): Was it worth the wait?

 1) The “TREAD” is more accurately named “TLEAD” (Transport Legioss Escort Armored Dreadnought) but since “TLEAD” defies the English-speaking tongue, Aoshima and I tend to use “TREAD”.
 Someone back-solved for that acronym at some point saying it stands for “TRans-EArth Deployment” but… that makes less sense than TLEAD.

 2) The creators of Mospeada played it pretty fast and loose with the dimensions of the vehicles in the show.
 It’s not difficult to find line art that makes the TLEAD look huge in comparison to the Legioss and then find something that makes the TLEAD look just a bit bigger.
-The official stats of the TLEAD state that it is 8.72 meters long in bomber mode and stands 10.5 meters tall in soldier.
+The official stats of the TLEAD state that it is 8.72 meters long in bomber mode and stands 10.5 meters tall in soldier (though there’s also official art that lists the TLEAD as 12m tall in soldier).
 The Legioss, for comparison, is 8.75 meters tall in soldier mode, so less than 2 meters shorter.
 For whatever reason, the Robotech staff (maybe Paladium made the numbers up for their RPGs and the Robotech crew just rolled with it) went with a length of 9.7 meters in bomber and 13.7 meters in battloid but did not change the Legioss/Alpha dimensions… this makes the Beta absolutely gargantuan in comparison to the official TLEAD.

 Packaging & Extras: Toynami MPC: (4.5/5), Aoshima (4/5)